 - Chia seeds are actually pretty good for you.
 They contain vitamins, minerals, and antioxidants.
 They also contain a huge portion of your daily recommended fiber intake.
 Read more about the health benefits of chia seeds in this article by Web MD.

-- Summery and tropical with fresh mangoes.
+- You’ll think of summer breezes and tropical mornings with fresh mangoes.

 - Healthy enough to eat for breakfast, but tasty enough to eat for a snack or dessert.